Antabuse for Alcohol Addiction

 Usually a single dose of 200MG is taken, daily.
 Under consultant supervision this can be increased to 500MG.

 There is no clinical evidence that a dose higher than this will be of any benefit.
 Remember: Antabuse only invokes physical symptoms if you drink.
-It will not stop you drinking alcohol and it is not a detox medication.

 No.